 MTSU's School of Journalism offers work leading to the Bachelor of Science (B.S.) degree with a major in Mass Communication.
 Concentrations are available in

-Undergraduate or graduate students outside the College of Mass Communication may choose to minor in Mass Communication with an emphasis in any of the School of Journalism’s concentrations.
+Undergraduate or graduate students outside the College of Media and Entertainment may choose to minor in Mass Communication with an emphasis in any of the School of Journalism’s concentrations.

 The sample schedule below is based on the current undergraduate catalog.
 It is not a substitute for academic advisement.
 Contact your advisor if you have any questions about scheduling or about your degree requirements or consult the undergraduate catalog (catalog.mtsu.edu) for a complete list of requirements and electives.

 You may choose to attend a summer term to reduce your load during fall or spring terms but still stay on track to graduate in four years.
 (Refer to the scholarships website for information regarding use of the Lottery Scholarship for the summer term.)

 NOTE: Learning Support courses will alter the sequences on this map.
 Missing milestones could delay your program.

 This map is still in development.
 For more information, please contact the department at 615-898-5465.

 Professor | Director